 11 months, Female, Mulatto

 After emancipation, Ann Turner Demings may have made a mortgage for her own home with “two hundred gold dollars” in 1868 in town.
 It would be pretty remarkable for a formerly enslaved woman to purchase a home so soon after emancipation.
 The deed was for Lot 16, Block 24, made in 1868, recorded in 1872 and 1876 between A. Demming and W. R. Baker/A. Groesbeck.
 If it was Ann, where did she get the money?
 In 1880 Ann and her family lived near several perceptibly middle-class whites, including a carpenter, railroad agent, lumber merchant, and a minister in the middle of town.
 Records further show in 1900 she owned a home on Tyler street and then in 1910 owned a home on Carthage Street, also in Mexia.
 She was working as a nurse and raising her children.
-Some of the children’s father appear to be of Henry “Rufas” Deming, her first husband.
+Some of the children’s father appear to be of Henry “Rufas” Demming, her first husband (her first marriage appeared to be in Freestone County).
 A seventh child may have been with a man named Hickman as her son Arthur Caldwell took the surname Hickman.

 Between 1890 and 1900, Ann learned to read and write as indicated on the census.
 The census also confirmed she had 9 children, 7 of whom were still living.
 She was living with her daughter Ora Wright, son-in-law Green Wright, and grandchildren, Thomas, Herbert, and Charles Wright.